natj/natj.github.io/group/index.md

 ---

 The Plasma Astrophysics Group uses state-of-the-art supercomputer simulations to model astrophysical plasmas.
-We focus on understanding the radiative plasma physics of magnetar flares, pulsar radio emission, accretion flows around black holes, and fast radio bursts.
+We focus on understanding the radiative plasma physics of magnetar flares, neutron-star mergers, accretion flows around black holes, and enigmatic fast radio bursts.

+The research is funded by the European Research Council (ERC) Starting Grant project ILLUMINATOR.
+The project aims to unravel how neutron stars generate their observed electromagnetic radiation.

 ### High-Energy Astrophysics